CBZ-D-velop/Ansible-Role-Labocbz-Install-UnattendedUpgrades/README.md

 Additionally, if you choose to enable automatic reboot, you can specify the time at which the reboot should occur using the "install_unattended_upgrades__automatic_reboot_time" variable.
 In this example, the time is set to "06:00", indicating that the system will automatically restart at 6 AM.

 To receive reports on the updates performed by the role, you can provide an email address in the "install_unattended_upgrades__report_email_address" variable.
-In this example, the configured email address is "your.address@domain.tld".
+In this example, the configured email address is "<your.address@domain.tld>".
 You will receive email notifications containing information about the applied updates.

 By using this Ansible role for unattended upgrades installation, you can easily keep your system up to date and secure by automating the update process and customizing its behavior according to your requirements.